aTom3333/chunky-octree-plugin/Readme.md

 ## Provided octree implementation

 ### Compressed Siblings Implementation
+Note: This implementation was developped prior to chunky 2.3.0.
+In chunky 2.3.0 the octree was changed to store half as much data, this implementation doesn't take advantage of this change and is as such mostly obsolete.

 Available under the name `COMPRESSED_SIBLINGS`, this implementation reduce memory usage over the Packed Implementation, but it comes with a number of caveats.